awell-samples/se-exercise/README.md

   - However, logging into **Awell Studio** and **Awell Care** might help you better understand how your solution ties together.
   - You can verify that your script works in **Awell Care**.
 - The **Elation identifier system** is already set up and ready to use.

+## Getting Help

+We aim to simulate an environment that reflects how we work in the real world.
+This means you can ask questions, seek clarification, and collaborate as needed—just as we would on a typical day.
+If you find yourself stuck or uncertain, please don’t hesitate to reach out to Nick via email for support.

+To ensure clarity and efficiency, we ask that you consolidate your questions into one email.